Deep Learning for Multivariate Time Series Imputation: A Survey: Future Direction

-This paper presents a systematic review of deep learning models specifically tailored for multivariate time series imputation.
-We introduce a novel taxonomy to categorize the reviewed methods, providing a comprehensive introduction and an experimental comparison of each.
-To advance this field, the paper concludes by identifying and discussing the following potential avenues for future research.

-\paragraph{Missingness Patterns} Existing imputation algorithms predominantly operate under the MCAR or MAR.
-However, real-world missing data mechanisms are often more complex, with the MNAR data being prevalent in diverse fields such as IoT devices~\cite{li2023data}, clinical studies~\cite{ibrahim2012missing}, and meteorology~\cite{ruiz2023enhancing}.
-The non-ignorable nature of MNAR indicates a distributional shift exists between observed and true data~\cite{kyono2021miracle}.
-For example, in airflow signal analysis~\cite{ruiz2023enhancing}, the absence of high-value observations causes MNAR missing mechanism and leads to saturated peaks, visibly skewing the observed data distribution compared to the true underlying one.
+\paragraph{Missingness Patterns} Existing imputation algorithms predominantly operate under the MCAR or MAR assumptions.
+However, real-world missing data mechanisms are often more complex, with MNAR being prevalent across various domains.
+The non-ignorable nature of MNAR indicates a fundamental distributional shift between observed and true data.
+For example, in airflow signal analysis, the absence of high-value observations leads to saturated peaks, visibly skewing the observed data distribution compared to the true underlying one.
 This scenario illustrates how imputation methods may incur inductive bias in model parameter estimation and underperform in the presence of MNAR.
 Addressing missing data in MNAR contexts, distinct from MCAR and MAR, calls for innovative methodologies to achieve better performance.

 \paragraph{Downstream Performance} The primary objective of imputing missing values lies in enhancing downstream data analytics, particularly in scenarios with incomplete information.
 The prevalent approach is the ``\textit{impute and predict}" \textbf{two-stage paradigm}, where missing value imputation is a part of data preprocessing and followed by task-specific downstream models (e.g. a classifier), either in tandem or sequentially.
-An alternative method is the ``\textit{encode and predict}" \textbf{end-to-end paradigm}, encoding the incomplete data into a proper representation for multitask learning, including imputation and other tasks (e.g. classification and forecasting, etc.). {Despite the optimal paradigm for partially-observed time series data still remains an open area for future investigation, the latter end-to-end way turns out to be more promising especially when information embedded in the missing patterns is helpful to the downstream tasks~\cite{miyaguchi2021variational}.}
+An alternative method is the ``\textit{encode and predict}" \textbf{end-to-end paradigm}, encoding the incomplete data into a proper representation for multitask learning, including imputation and other tasks (e.g. classification and forecasting, etc.). {Despite the optimal paradigm for partially-observed time series still remains an open area for future investigation, the latter end-to-end way turns out to be more promising especially when information embedded in the missing patterns is helpful to the downstream tasks~\cite{miyaguchi2021variational}.}